HarikrishnaMekala/RSA-IMPLEMENTATION-/README.md

 ```bash
 python Code/RSA_CS22B1031_Implementation.py
 ```
-You will be prompted to enter a plaintext message or file to encrypt and will see encrypted and decrypted results.
+You will be prompted to enter a plaintext message or file to encrypt and will see encrypted and decrypted Result.

 ---